salesforce/refocus-collector/SGT.md

   substitutions.
   - `bulk` (Boolean, optional, default=false) - set to `false` if you want to send one request for each of the designated subjects; set to `true` if you want to collect data for all of the designated subjects in a single request.
-  - `headers` (Object, optional) - a list of headers to include in the request.
+  - `headers` (Object, optional) - headers to include in the request.
+For each named header, if you define it using an object (with attributes `description` (String), `required` (Boolean)), the Sample Generator is expected to provide the value; if you define it with a string, the header is set using that value.
   - `timeout` (Number, optional, default=[the Refocus Collector's default value], max=[some hard-coded max]) - the number of milliseconds to wait before aborting the request.
 If undefined or non-numeric values or greater than max, the connection will use the Refocus Collector's default value.